minguinho26/minguinho26.github.io/index.md

 ---

 ### Hi, I'm minkyu kim 👋
-I'm a M.S student at [POSTECH Efficient Learning Lab (EffL)](http://effl.postech.ac.kr), advised by [Jaeho Lee](https://jaeho-lee.github.io).
+I'm a M.S. student at [POSTECH Efficient Learning Lab (EffL)](http://effl.postech.ac.kr), advised by [Jaeho Lee](https://jaeho-lee.github.io).
 My research interests are multimodal learning that trains a deep learning-based method by using data from various domains (i.e. image, text, and audio) and uses it to solve many tasks.

+(constructing...)

+In EffL, I'm mainly focusing on data compression.
+My recent work is [text-guided image compression](https://taco-nic.github.io).
+Before joining EffL, I worked with [Prof. Tae-Hyun Oh]() on Audio Captioning, and with Prof. Sanpil Kim on event-based photometric stereo.

+In EffL, I'm mainly focusing on data compression.
+My recent work is [text-guided image compression](https://taco-nic.github.io).
+Before joining EffL, I worked with [Tae-Hyun Oh]() on Audio Captioning, and with [Sanpil Kim]() on event-based photometric stereo.

+conducted research using data from various domains.

+Before joining in EfFL, I worked with

+  on Event-base Photometric stereo,

 <!--Text can be **bold**, _italic_, or ~~strikethrough~~. -->

 ## Education 🏫

+* ### POSTECH (Pohang University of Science and Technology)

 ## Publications 📜